binkley/homebrewery-files/witch.md

   An irresistible pull—your voice bends the target&rsquo;s will, driving them to move in the path you choose.

 - **Death Ward** <br>
-  A quiet sigil, unseen, catches a final blow.
-Death must come twice.
+  I had a quiet conversation with Death, and they must come twice for you this time.

-  And I&rsquo;ve met those bones as equals.
+\page

 - **Dominate Beast** <br>
   Strongly control a _beast_.